No. 7 Maryland dominates Iowa to repeat as tourney champ

 ”I love where this team is at right now,” Frese said. ”I wouldn’t want to play us.”

-“We just play hard as soon as we step on the court and it becomes fun,” said Most Outstanding Player Diamond Miller, who scored 15 points and had six assists.
-“We’re always smiling.”
+”We just play hard as soon as we step on the court and it becomes fun,” Miller said. ”We’re always smiling.”

-The Terps have won 13 in a row, all by double digits, to earn consideration for a No. 1 seed in the NCAA Tournament.

-Chloe Bibby led the Terps with 21 points, including 11 with three 3-pointers in the opening quarter.
-Seven of eight players who scored early had more than one basket.
+Maryland led 55-37 at halftime and 79-57 after three quarters.
 Each half started with top-seeded Maryland hitting a 3-pointer on the opening possession.

 ”I thought they were just dialed in from start to finish,” Frese said.